amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Some fields can be initialized from files.
-For each field, an additional sublist has to be added to the named sublist of *State* list with the file name and the name of an attribute.
+For each field, an additional sublist has to be added to the named sublist of *State* list with the file name and the name of attributes.
 For a serial run, the file extension must be *.exo*.
 For a parallel run, it must be *.par*.

+* `"attributes`" [Array(string)] defines names of attributes.
+The number of names must be equal to the number of components in the field.
+The names can be repeated.
+  Scalar fields (e.g. porosity) require one name, tensorial fields (e.g. permeability) require two or three names.

 .. code-block:: xml